 Topaz was once thought to fortify the psyche, enhance wisdom, and avoid mental clutters.
 It was also thought to prepare oneself for sudden passing.

-Brazil is the biggest producer of Topaz, the most important one being the Minas Geranis district.
-Gemstones are likewise found in Russia, the Ukraine, Pakistan, Scotland, Japan, and Sri Lanka.
+Brazil is the biggest producer of Topaz, the most important being the Minas Geranis district.
+Gemstones are likewise found in Russia, Ukraine, Pakistan, Scotland, Japan, and Sri Lanka.

 Citrine is also found in Russia’s Ural Mountains, as well as in Madagascar, Bolivia, France, Hungary, and Uruguay.

-Unlike something like Aqua Aura, Topaz is a stone of joy, energy, creativity, and peace of mind.
-Compassion, hopefulness, mental strength, and thoughtfulness are also traits connected with Topaz.
+Unlike Aqua Aura, Topaz is a stone of joy, energy, creativity, and peace of mind.
+Compassion, hopefulness, mental strength, and thoughtfulness are also traits of Topaz.

 If you are looking for some instant good luck, then find someone whose birthstone is Citrine.
-It is believed that those born in the Citrine-ruling month have positive omens following them around.
+It is believed that those born in the Citrine-ruling month have positive omens.

 This also makes these people have a very optimistic personality, which can be contagious to those around them.

-Citrine birthstone meaning stems from the belief that the November stone contains all the powers of the sun.
+Citrine’s birthstone meaning stems from believing that the November stone contains all the sun’s powers.

-It is said to have the ability to overcome negativity with positive energy, to protect against harm, to ease quarrels, and to bring healing.
+It is said to overcome negativity with positive energy, protect against harm, ease quarrels, and bring healing.

 People are drawn to you, and you have a knack for diffusing arguments.
 When you walk into a room, you can feel the shift in the energy of the space because of your warmth and vitality.